A1yCE005/Blog_Alpha/README.md

-# Lighthouse Letter Cloud Blog
+# Lighthouse Blog

-A Next.js 14 blog theme with a Midjourney-inspired letter-cloud hero.
+A Next.js 14 blog theme with a Midjourney-inspired Lighthouse word-cloud hero.
 Particle animation, cinematic transitions, and markdown-first authoring are bundled into one project so you can drop in content and deploy a polished studio journal.

 ## Highlights

-- **Letter Cloud hero** – Animated word particles that respond to pointer movement and cycle through idle states.
+- **Lighthouse hero** – Animated word particles that respond to pointer movement and cycle through idle states.
 Tuning knobs live in [`components/LetterCloud.tsx`](components/LetterCloud.tsx) (`CONFIG`).
 - **Blog-first UX** – Surface the five most recent posts on the home view, slide